jbadham/covid-social/README.md

-# covid-social
-Model code and documentation for the Social Interventions COVID-19 agent-based model
+# Model code and documentation for the Social Interventions COVID-19 agent-based model

 The model is built in NetLogo, specialist simulation software.
 You will need to install NetLogo, version 6.1 or later, which is available as a free download from https://ccl.northwestern.edu/netlogo/.
 Open the model file (Social COVID-19s.nlogo) in NetLogo to access the main user interface.